-Fermlab's MTBF [13] has been taking beam for about a year.
-The BTeV ECAL group has been working together with Fermilab team to improve beam line and the tune for their beam tests.
-Through the concerted effort, electrons in the beam have been observed in 4, 8 and 16 GeV/c tunes.
-The electron purity and the rate of these tunes are 2% electrons in ~90 particles per spill for 16 GeV/c tune, 10% electrons in ~40 particles per spill for 8 GeV/c tune and ~25% electrons in 10~20 particles/spill for 4 GeV/c tune.
+The BTeV ECAL group has been working together with Fermilab team to improve Fermlab's MTBF beam [13] line and the tune for their beam tests.
+Through the concerted effort, electrons in the beam have been observed in 4, 8, 16 and 33 GeV/c tunes.
+The electron purity and the rate of these tunes have been much improved recently, to be 0.7% electrons in ~40,000 particles per spill for 33 GeV/c tune, 10% electrons in ~14,000 particles per spill for 16 GeV/c tune, 30% electrons in ~5,000 particles per spill for 8 GeV/c tune and ~60% electrons in 500 particles/spill for 4 GeV/c tune.
 Figure 6 shows energy deposit of the particles in the three electron beam tunes in the BTeV EM calorimeter; (a) 16 GeV/c, (b) 8 GeV/c and (c) 4 GeV/c.
-Beam Čerenkov counter based trigger was not used.
-As can be seen from the plots, momentum spreads are relatively large for electrons whose energy deposit is large.
-This is caused by significant material in the beam line, such as air gaps and numerous counters.
-A helium bag to reduce air gap will help mitigate electron momentum spread.
+Beam Čerenkov counter based trigger became available but is not used in the plots.
+The momentum spreads are also improved with better vacuum and reduction of material in the beam line.

-Figure 6 Energy deposit distributions of particles in MTBF (a) 16 GeV/c, (b) 8 GeV/c and (c) 4 GeV/c electron tunes.
+Figure 5: Energy deposit distributions of particles in MTBF (left) 16 GeV/c, (center) 8 GeV/c and (right) 4 GeV/c electron tunes.
 These energies are measured in the BTeV EM calorimeter without requiring beam Čerenkov counter tag.